 According to one estimate, improving your customer retention rate by 5% increases revenues by at least 25% and may increase them by as much as 95%.
 Other estimates are similarly confident, suggesting that for every 1% of customers who purchase your product more than once, your revenues will increase by 10%.

 The exact percentage of revenue increase per retained customer depends on the segment of customers that you’re the best at retaining.
 If you can improve the retention rate for the 20% of your customer base which produces 80% of your revenue, you’ll be golden.

 But how can you change your customer retention rate without making major changes to your product and suffering through further customer attrition in the meantime?

-Try out the tactics in this field guide to customer retention and you’ll be on your way to a lower churn rate and higher revenues by hanging onto more of your best customers.
+Try out this field guide of customer retention tactics and you’ll be on your way to a lower churn rate and higher revenues by hanging onto more of your best customers.